JS Kabylie: Rejuvenation of the workforce (1963–64)

+JS Kabylie's team during the 1963–64 season.

 JS Kabylie's players in action on April 22, 1964, during a Division d'Honneur match of the 1963–64 season.

 After a complex first season in terms of organization, Algerian football experienced a major change in the organization of its competitions for the 1963–64 season.
 This proceeds to the establishment of a new division called "Honour Division" abandoning the complex system of regional criteria.
 A new hierarchy of Algerian football appears, which is then composed of five levels which are the championships of the Honor Division, the Honor Promotion, the 1st division, the 2nd division and the 3rd division.
 The determination of the Honor Division group is based on the rankings obtained by the clubs in the different groups during the group stage of the previous season.
 Thus we have for the center group of the Honor Division the first, second and third of each of the five groups of the Criterium Honor last season, plus a team drawn from the play-offs at the end of a tournament.
 JSK, having finished second in its group last year, is therefore qualified to compete in this new format.
 In addition, the system of maintenance and relegation as it had been stopped, will allow for this second season, to have a championship in the round trip phase consisting of: a group of 16 clubs for the central region, a group of 17 clubs for the western region and two groups of eight clubs each for the eastern region which is responsible for organizing the final tournament.
 At the end of the competition, the winners of each of the four groups (the Eastern region having two groups), compete for the title of Algerian football champion, which takes place in Constantine.
 The leaders of the JSK appeal to a former glory of the club, Hassoun Saïd to succeed Hassan Hammoutène and take over the reins of the team.
 He advocates the policy of rejuvenating the workforce and integrates the club's ex-juniors, namely Djaffar Harouni, Ferhat Merad, Smaïl Karamani and Aziz Tamine.
 Other players from elsewhere are: Rabah Ziane, Ramdane Djezzar and Yahia Ouahabi, complete the arrivals in the workforce.